samumantha/EODIE/docs/Tutorial.rst

     #SBATCH --output=/path/to/job/output/array_job_out_%A_%a.txt # Path to where the output text files will be saved
     #SBATCH --error=/path/to/job/output/array_job_err_%A_%a.txt # Path to where the error text files will be saved
     #SBATCH --time=00:15:00 # Estimation of the time it takes to process one file
-    #SBATCH --ntasks=1 # The number of cores per one task
+    #SBATCH --ntasks=1 # The number of tasks
     #SBATCH --partition=small # The estimated processing power needed limitations (more partitions can be found in https://docs.csc.fi/computing/running/batch-job-partitions/)
     #SBATCH --mem-per-cpu=5000 # Estimation of how much memory is needed per cpu
+    #SBATCH --cpus-per-task=n # Change n to the number of CPUs per task
     #SBATCH --array=1-n # Change n to the number of files you have (how many jobs will be created), eg 'wc -l all_filenames.txt'

     module load geoconda # Loads the needed module for processing